 In 2012, the IIA did a survey that showed auditors holding the CISA certification are paid more than those holding the CIA (see below), about $6,000 (median).
 That’s not bad, considering the CISA requires 2 less exams and a lot less time than the CIA.
 The graphic is on page 39 here.

 What’s the reason for the difference?
 First, the more technical a job, the higher the pay usually is.
 Second, IT auditors are generally paid more than other auditors, and they are more likely to hold the CISA.

 Robert Half Survey: IT Auditor vs Internal Audior Salary (2015)

 Note: These salaries are for USA only.
 Sorry!

-The graphs below are from the annual Robert Half (RH) salary guide, which you can read free at http://www.roberthalf.com/finance/the-salary-guide-for-accounting-and-finance (not sure how long they will leave it up).
-The salary calculator, which available for US zip codes ony, is also on that web page, below the salary guide link.
+The graphs below are from the annual Robert Half (RH) salary guide, which you can read free at http://www.roberthalf.com/finance/the-salary-guide-for-accounting-and-finance (it looks like they updated this every year with the most current info).
+The salary calculator, which available for US zip codes only, is also on that web page, below the salary guide link.

 These graphs are for a large city, Minneapolis, MN (USA).
 Note the differences in IT auditor (green box) and internal auditor (black box) with 1-3 years experience for a company size of 250+M.